Search more than 3,000 biographies of contemporary and classic poets.

 She received a BA from Radcliffe College in 1951 and an MA in Romance languages from Columbia University in 1952.
 While in France on a Fulbright fellowship, she met and married Charles Le Guin, another Fulbright scholar.
 Soon after, the couple moved to Portland, Oregon.

 Over the next few years, Le Guin wrote poetry, short stories, and five novels, but it wasn’t until 1961 that she published her first short story.
-In 1975 she published her first poetry collection, Wild Angels (Capra Press).
-Le Guin went on to publish several additional books of poetry, including Later in the Day: Poems, 2010–2014 (PM Press, 2016), Finding My Elegy: New and Selected Poems (Houghton Mifflin Harcourt, 2012), and Hard Words (Harper & Row, 1981).
-A final poetry collection, So Far So Good: Poems 2014–2018 (Copper Canyon Press), is forthcoming in the fall of 2018.
+In 1975, she published her first poetry collection, Wild Angels (Capra Press).
+Le Guin went on to publish several additional books of poetry, including So Far So Good: Poems 2014–2018 (Copper Canyon Press, 2018); Later in the Day: Poems, 2010–2014 (PM Press, 2016); Finding My Elegy: New and Selected Poems (Houghton Mifflin Harcourt, 2012); and Hard Words (Harper & Row, 1981).